criteo/criteo-api-marketingsolutions-php-sdk/docs/Api/AudienceApi.md

-Gets the size estimation of a non existent segment .
+Gets the size estimation of a non existent segment.
 An error is returned when size calculation is not supported.

 ### Example